snackCake/docs/Tutorials/Getting-Started-Tutorials/Add-To-Cart-Workflow-For-Heat-Clinic-Tutorial.md

 ## Hooking into the add item workflow

 The first thing we need to do to override a Broadleaf Workflow is to place the default configuration into our possession.
-This is very easy -- just add the follow to the bottom of your `applicationContext.xml` file:
+This is very easy -- just add the following to the bottom of your `applicationContext.xml` file:

 ```xml
 <bean id="blAddItemWorkflow" class="org.broadleafcommerce.core.workflow.SequenceProcessor">